 Step 2 – Season and Sear the Chicken

-Make the spice mix by combining the 1 teaspoon salt with the black pepper, 1 teaspoon coriander, and 1/4 teaspoon cinnamon in a small bowl.
+Make the spice mix by combining the 1 teaspoon salt with the black pepper (freshly cracked is best), 1 teaspoon coriander, and 1/4 teaspoon cinnamon in a small bowl.
 Rub the chicken pieces all over with the spice mix, gently pressing to make sure it sticks.

 Add 2 tablespoons of oil to the insert of your slow cooker and turn on the saute.
 I set mine to high, which is called “more” on my Instant Pot.